 The natural alternative to diaper dependence

 Did you know?
 Over 1/2 the world’s babies are potty independent by 1 year old (Pediatrics Magazine).
 However, the average of potty training in the US is now 3 years old (webMD).
-Luckily for those of us who don’t feel good about letting our babies sit in dirty diapers, or throwing away or washing endless diapers, there’s another way!
+Luckily for those of us who don’t feel good about letting our babies sit in dirty diapers, or throwing away or washing endless diapers, there is another way.

-At Go Diaper Free, you can easily learn Elimination Communication with Andrea’s popular book to start infant potty training today with your 0-18 month baby.
+Here at Go Diaper Free, you can easily learn EC with my popular book to start infant potty training today with your 0-18 month baby.
 Over 18 months?
 No problem.
-Jamie’s non-coercive potty training book will help you get it done.
+My non-coercive potty training book will help you get it done.

 No matter the age of your dear little one, you can stop depending on diapers full-time, with haste.
 If you love changing diapers, do not read on…but if you don’t like I don’t, then it’s time to go diaper-free.

 “Diaper-free” is another term for infant potty training or Elimination Communication.
 In a broader sense, it means freedom from full dependence upon diapers.

 For babies ages 0-18 months old, “diaper-free” does not necessarily mean the absence of diapers.
 It doesn’t mean what most people initially think: that babies are left naked to pee and poop wherever, whenever.

 Most of my readers use a diaper back-up while doing elimination communication, Part Time EC is a very popular option, and most are finished with the whole process prior to those who are conventionally toilet trained.